aniervs/depth-streaming-realsense/README.md

 # RealSense Video Capture

-This repository contains a Python script that uses the Intel RealSense camera to capture video with color and depth information.
-The captured video is saved to a file while displaying the frames in real-time using OpenCV.
+This repository contains code that uses the Intel RealSense camera to capture video with color and depth information.
+The captured videos are saved to a file while displaying the frames in real-time using OpenCV.

 ## Dependencies